-Anterior Resection may be offered as laparoscopic surgery (minimally invasive surgery).
+A Left Hemicolectomy may be offered as laparoscopic or robotic surgery (minimally invasive surgery).
 This is also known as keyhole surgery.
 The aim of this type of surgery is to:

 - Reduce your hospital stay

 - Reduce discomfort following surgery

-- Minimise scarring
+- Minimise scarring.